-How to get the hydrating benefits of coconut oil when you’re out of the sun
+How to get the benefits of coconut oil away from the sun

-Just keep in mind that coconut oil is comedogenic, meaning it can clog pores.
-So it may not be a great choice for your face if you have oily skin.
-If you need something for oily skin look for non-comedogenic options.
-And coconut oil is definitely not a safe sunscreen alternative—but it can keep your skin soft and radiant all year round.
+So, while coconut oil is definitely not a safe sunscreen alternative, it can help to keep your skin soft and radiant all year round.
+Just keep in mind that coconut oil is comedogenic, meaning it can clog pores—therefore it may not be a great choice for your face if you have oily skin, and certainly not acne.
+If you need something more appropriate for these skin types, look for non-comedogenic options.

 Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
 Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
 When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.